Lodhi (rapper)

 Faiq Lodhi better known by his stage name Lodhi or Lodhi Words, is a 2020 BBC Music Introducing desi hip hop artist.

 Personal life

 Lodhi was born in Bahawalpur, Pakistan and attended Sadiq Public School.
 He currently lives in Hertfordshire, UK.

 Music career

 Lodhi began writing poetry about his experience growing up in Bahawalpur.
-While living in the UK, Lodhi has been influenced by the current underground Grime scene.
+While living in the UK, Lodhi has been influenced by the contemporary underground Grime scene.